OrbitalEnterprises/eve-esi-client/docs/CorporationApi.md

 Get corporation structures

-Get a list of corporation structures  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): StationManager  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/corporations/{corporation_id}/structures/)
+Get a list of corporation structures.
+This route&#39;s version includes the changes to structures detailed in this blog: https://www.eveonline.com/article/upwell-2.0-structures-changes-coming-on-february-13th  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): StationManager

 ### Example
 ```java